 We weren’t alone.
 Many cyclists take the D100.
 Do they use this dangerous road because it’s easy, at least in terms of navigation?
 It is one straight line into Istanbul.
 Or perhaps they take it because, coming from Europe, they haven’t yet bought a decent Turkish map and don’t know of any other roads.

-In any case, There Is A Better Way!
+There Is A Better Way!

 The bulk of this route uses the D020, which sounds wonderful from their description:

 “It’s a single lane coarse tarmac road through rural farm land.
 There is no hard shoulder but it’s not necessary as there is little traffic.
 The traffic that does pass, we found to be very courteous.
 According to a local, drivers are used to cyclists on this road.”